LamininSolutions/mfsql-connector/source/mfsql-integration-connector/user-messages/index.rst

  -  Get process messages in M-Files
  -  Add custom message in the MFUserMessage table
  -  Show process results in context menu action
- -  Pocess custom messages by email
+ -  Process custom messages by email

 Each of these types of messages requires a configuration and setup